Stewardship is caring for the needs of others.

 Stewardship: A Way of Life

-Stewardship is the foundation for belonging to Holy Trinity Church and providing support for its many ministries and activities.
-Orthodox Christian Stewardship is also a way of life, which acknowledges accountability, reverence, and responsibility before God.
-A primary goal of Stewardship is to promote spiritual growth and strengthen faith.
-Becoming a Steward begins when we believe in God, to whom we give our love, loyalty and trust and act on those beliefs.
+Orthodox Christian Stewardship is a way of life, which acknowledges accountability, reverence and responsibility before God.
+Stewardship begins when we believe in God, to whom we give our love, loyalty and trust and act on those beliefs.
 As Stewards, we affirm that every aspect of our lives comes as a gift from Him.
 Stewardship calls on the faithful to cheerfully offer back to God a portion of the gifts with which they have been blessed.

 An Active, Annual Committment